 You have no items in your shopping cart.

-Brick Fireplace Cleaning Tips & Solutions
+How to Clean Brick Fireplace - Tips & Solutions

 Where there’s fire, there’s smoke.

 Maybe that sounds backwards, but it’s still true—isn’t it?
 Even a clean fireplace can get dirty quick.
 Smoke and soot accumulate naturally, and the nasty black stains and ashy residue can be especially hard to remove from your old brick fireplace.

 Cleaning brick fireplaces properly requires more care than you might think.
 If you’re not careful, you could damage or discolor fireplace brick.
 The following guidelines will help clean fireplace brick and transform you're dirty old hearth into a clean fireplace easily and safely.

 Guidelines how to clean fireplace brick

 If you need to clean fireplace soot, you may need a different approach.
 For small areas, press light-colored children's molding dough onto the brick and lift the soot stain away.
 It sounds crazy, but it works.
 Just be careful--you don't want to pull off any surface material.
 Alternately, you could dip a scrub brush into a pan of full-strength white household vinegar.
 Scrub a small section at a time, working up.
 It may take a lot of elbow grease and several applications to remove all of the soot, so be prepared for a workout.

 Bucket and Brush Hand Cleaning

 This is probably the most popular but most misunderstood of all the methods used for cleaning brick masonry.
 Its popularity is due to the simplicity of execution and the ready availability of proprietary cleaning compounds.